Tomato Plants

 7. Late Blight Disease of Tomatoes:

-This plant disease affects various Solanum species such as eggplant, pepper, nightshade weed, and petunia.
-However, this common disease is particularly notorious for its devastating effects on tomato plants.
+This plant disease affects Solanum species such as eggplant, pepper, nightshade weed, and petunia.
+However, this common disease is notorious for its devastating effects on tomato plants.

 This disease is caused by the attack of the fungus called Phytophthora infestans.